Frequently Asked Questions About Studio

 How do I create a new class?

-menu and ask for a new Class Definition.
+and select Class Definition.
 This invokes the New Class Wizard.

 Can I see the source code generated for my class?